This company is not yet accredited. To learn more, see reviews below or submit your own.

 I contacted CFSA which CashLand is a member of this organization and explained my situation.
 The rep asked me if I would please fill out a complaint form as she felt I was not treated in a professional manner so I filled one out and emailed it back to CFSA.
 CashLand's corporate office was suppose to contact me within two days.
 I did not get a call back or an email so I called back myself and spoke to a man by the name of Larry.
 He just basically listened to me, did not say a word and said he was going to send me to a someone who could help me.
 Of course, I got voice mail from Andrea and I left a message on her voicemail and she never called me back either.

 At this point, I have not been able to make any payments back on this loan as the store will not accept any payments other than PIF and collections is not willing to work with me.
 Thank you.

-Cashland Financial Services Company Profile
+Cashland Financial Services Company Information